 Investment Income, either directly or through grants received from other charities, has a significant impact on the financial results and sustainability of LCVS.
 In particular, through the Settlors' Trust Fund, LCVS is responsible for the investment of funds of other charities.
 There are two specific areas of risk - the risk of poor performance (whether by the markets generally or our portfolios in particular) and risk of mal-administration leading to loss of funds.
 A further concern which has been embedded following review was a detailed ethical review which clarified instructions to our investment managers.
-An updated Statement of Investment Principles has been reviewed and approved by the Board.

-Covid-19
+• Covid-19